markalfy1/cp4i-ace-es/README.md

 ### ***Create a new GitHub organization***
 - Fork the GitOps Repository Structure and clone them to your local machine
 ### Set up GitOps

+ navigate to the main repo

+    cd multi-tenancy-gitops

+ login to your cluster

     oc login --token=<token> --server=<server>

-Then navigate to the main repo

-    cd multi-tenancy-gitops

  Install ArgoCD into the cluster

     oc apply -f setup/ocp4x/

  Delete default ArgoCD instance

 As we'll see in a moment, the default instance of ArgoCD, created when we install the operator, isn't sufficient; we have to create a new one.
 But before we do this, we have to delete the default instance of ArgoCD.

     oc delete gitopsservice cluster || true

  Create a custom ArgoCD instance
 Now let's create the custom ArgoCD instance using this YAML.

     oc apply -f setup/ocp4x/argocd-instance/ -n openshift-gitops

  Launch ArgoCD

 ArgoCD can be accessed via an OpenShift route.
 Using a browser, navigate to the URL returned by following command:

     oc get route openshift-gitops-cntk-server -n openshift-gitops -o jsonpath='{"https://"}{.spec.host}{"\n"}'

  Login to ArgoCD
 use admin for the username and retrieve the password from the appropriate Kubernetes secret.
 Use the following command to retrieve the password:

     oc extract secret/openshift-gitops-cntk-cluster -n openshift-gitops --keys="admin.password" --to=-